-Relish is a Danforth East mainstay for homey tapas, craft beer, and live music every day of the week.
+Relish is a Danforth mainstay for homey tapas, craft beer, and live music every day of the week.

 This neigbourhood institution is one of the few restaurants in the area—or the entire city, for that matter—where Toronto's music scene goes hand-in-hand with a menu of delicious, sometimes vegan and gluten-free, bites.